Zahid-BM/z---z-trims-full-stack-with-mern/README.md

 # About this site

-This is a fullstack React SPA website with Fully Performing CRUD operations.
-This site is made by myself for assignment 12.
+This is a fullstack website with Fully Performing CRUD operations with MERN.
+This site is made by myself.

 ## Key points of the website